The 2019 rules are also available as PDF Download.

 The player must pay a second or third registration fee, but is not required to pay a second membership fee.

-The playing year is split into two seasons.
+The playing year is split into three seasons.

 Dual-signing is not allowed within the same Division without the permission of the Committee.